cgfatuzzo/CGFblog/_posts/2020-03-01-DeppLearningMedicine.md

 <a name="myfootnote4">4</a> by focusing on compounds that looked effective while structurally different from existing antibiotics (used in the training set), the researchers hoped to find drugs working in radical new ways so that bugs wouldn't have resistance against them.

 <a name="myfootnote5">5</a> for those with a knack for medecine: c-Jun N-terminal kinase inhibitor SU3327.

+<a name="myfootnote6">6</a> halicin was found to be rapidly bactericidal against Mycobacterium tuberculosis and strains of Enterobacteriaceae that are resistant to carbapenems - a group of antibiotics that are considered the last resort for such infections.
+Halicin also cleared C difficile and multidrug-resistant Acinetobacter baumannii infections.